Freight rate: How freight rate is determined

 Most of the freight shipped within the United States travels by truck or railcar, but many of the people and businesses shipping freight do not have enough of a good to fill a whole truck or rail car every time they need something shipped.

-Consolidators, customs brokers, freight forwarders, and NVOCC’s can be a factor in determining freight rate because of their experience, business relationships, and the volume at which they operate.
+Consolidators, customs brokers, freight forwarders, and NVOCC's can be a factor in determining freight rate because of their experience, business relationships, and the volume at which they operate.
 These factors help keep the freight rate down for small businesses and the individual with a shipping need.
 In the commercial trucking industry, many shippers tender loads to freight brokers whose job it is to find qualified carriers to move the freight at an acceptable price for all parties.
 Brokers have access to a suite of technological tools to help determine the most cost-effective way to move cargo, including access to load boards.
 The best load boards provide rate analysis tools based on actual transactions on every lane in North America, since their databases hold a wealth of pricing information.
-For example, DAT Solutions offers RateView for carriers, brokers and shippers, providing access to shippers’ contract rates and spot market (broker buy) rates.
+For example, DAT Solutions offers RateView for carriers, brokers and shippers, providing access to shippers' contract rates and spot market (broker buy) rates.
 This allows brokers to analyze market demand and capacity to assure competitive pricing.

 Trucking rate index

-Over the past year, there has been a negative trend in freight rates.
+There has been a negative trend in freight rates.
 Freight prices are declining due to insufficient demand and a large number of truckers.

-There are several factors that influenced the transportation business as well:
+There are several factors that influenced the transportation business: